MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityWater/StoredWater.md

 ---
-title: StoredWater in CloudforSustainabilityWaterDataModel - Common Data Model | Microsoft Docs
+title: StoredWater in CloudforSustainabilityWaterDataModel - Common Data Model
 description: The entity stores data related to the water stored within a facility.
 author: cdm-publisher
 ms.service: common-data-model